nextRound/nextSurvival/README.md

 /sethome » Shortcut for "/home set" </br>
 /back » Teleports you to your death-location (if one exists) </br>
 /prefix <player-name> <prefix> » Sets a prefix for a specific player (use "&" for color-codes) </br>
+/gethorsespeed » Get the speed of the horse you are looking at.